pbernay/CFB-Football-Sim/README.md

 ### Unlikely

-- **Commissioner Mode**: Oversee the league with a broader perspective.
+- **President/Director Mode**: Oversee the league with a broader perspective.
 - **Multiplayer**: Challenge friends and AI in head-to-head matchups.
 - **Mobile Game**: Take the simulation on the go.
 - **View the Draft to Professional Teams**: Track players as they transition to professional teams.